GabrielS-newObj/auto-git/README.md

 # branch manager system

-#### implemented with function for do not allows if actual repository have not git
+#### implemented with function for do not allows management if actual repository have not git

 **Used for**: